TypeflowAI/typeflowai/SECURITY.md

 # Security Policy of TypeflowAI

-This is Formbrick's security policy.
+This is TypeflowAI's security policy.
 Please reach out to us on our Discord or, if privately, via <security@typeflowai.com>

 ## Introduction